hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

 Dialog System Technology Challenges 7 (DSTC7) Track 3: Sentence generation task

-# Challenge over viw paper for AVSD sentence generation task for DSTC7 Challenge
+# Challenge overviw paper for AVSD@DSTC7 Challenge for NLG

 AVSD@DSTC7 Challenge overview paper: Please cite this paper, if you will the challenge setup for AVSD@DSTC7.